jens-koster/FreeDS/README.md

 https://www.facebook.com/haketpub/?locale=sv_SE

-(I'm handling the rim case of a reader is not Johan.
+(I'm handling the rim case of a reader that is not also Johan.
 (Unlikely but possible))